RastonLab/Virtual-HeNDI-Diagrams/README.md

 # Virtual-Instrument-Diagrams
-All SVG images that make up the HeNDI spectrometer
+All SVG images that make up the virtual spectrometer

 ## Images